codingMustache/codingMustache/README.md

 ## Joke of the Day

-The first time I got a universal remote control I thought to myself, "This changes everything"
+What do you call a sheep with no legs?
+A cloud.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What programming language was GitHub written in?
- 1. 500
+ 1. Ruby
- 2. 100
+ 2. JavaScript
- 3. 200
+ 3. Python
- 4. 1000
+ 4. Lua

 <details>
   <summary>Answer</summary>
-  200
+  Ruby
 </details>